rxian/domain-alignment/README.md

 }
 ```

-Our implementation follows the following paper closely, where some code [comes from](https://github.com/microsoft/Domain-Adaptation-with-Conditional-Distribution-Matching-and-Generalized-Label-Shift):
+Our implementation follows the following paper closely, where some code [come from](https://github.com/microsoft/Domain-Adaptation-with-Conditional-Distribution-Matching-and-Generalized-Label-Shift):

 ```bibtex
 @inproceedings{tachetdescombes2020domainadaptation,